ZXShady/proposals/ufcs.md

 obj.std::size(); // always call std::size();
 ```

-This is an important differentiators, as it won't allow easier generic programming. it could later be added.
+This is an important differentiator as it won't allow easier generic programming. it could later be added.

-Rational
+Rational for Design.

 · Exclusive Lookup: x.ns::f() only finds free functions. x.f() only finds members.
 The two lookup mechanisms are completely separate and unambiguous.

 · Non-Breaking: The meaning of all existing code is preserved.
 The change is purely additive.

 · Pure Syntax Sugar: The transformation is purely syntactic. x.ns::f(args) is entirely equivalent to ns::f(x, args) in every regard.